ASCM Members receive electronic access to ASCM publications.

 Inventory analysis techniques enable a business to manage the trade-off between having too much and not enough inventory on hand.
 The level of inventory held for independent demand items generally can be estimated by knowing how often inventory is replenished and how much safety stock is held.
 Cycle stock is the average amount of inventory held due to the periodic replenishment of inventory.
 Safety stock is the amount of extra inventory kept to reduce the risk of stockout.
 (See section 5.2.1.)

 These are metrics that describe how quickly inventory moves through the organization and through the supply chain.
-They help manage inventory balances from period to period and assess the impact inventory has on financial statements and customer service.
+They help manage inventory balances from period to period and assess the impact inventory has on financial statements and Customer Relations.